-I am Valarie Budayr, a children’s book author & publisher, reading & play advocate and reading activist who is committed to diversity in children’s books.
+I’m Valarie Budayr, a children’s book author & publisher, reading & play advocate, and reading activist who is committed to diversity in children’s books.

-I am also a wife to a Lebanese/Muslim man and am raising Lebanese-American children post 9/11.
-I may look like an All-American girl, but my multicultural roots run deep and I have been committed to raising my children as global citizens since the day they were born.
-As a family we speak Arabic, French, and English in our home and travel often to give our children exposure to people and various cultures on the globe.
+I am also a wife to a Lebanese/Muslim man, and am raising Lebanese-American children post 9/11.
+I may look like an All-American girl, but my multicultural roots run deep.
+I have been committed to raising my children as global citizens since the day they were born.
+As a family we speak Arabic, French, and English in our home, and travel often to give our children exposure to people and various cultures on the globe.

 Literacy has played a huge roll in my family.
 We are a family of avid book readers, however it has been very difficult to find books that have characters who are like my children, global citizens with a diverse and varied background.

 I am passionate about making kid’s books come alive on my website Jump into a Book, where we creating moments for adults and children to share together while bringing the books they’re reading to life.
 I am the author of The Fox Diaries: The Year the Foxes Came to our Garden, The Ultimate Guide To Charlie and The Chocolate Factory, A Year in The Secret Garden and my own book with multicultural characters; Dragons are Real!

 Because my children are 1/4 Japanese-American, 1/4 Chinese-American, and 1/2 Korean American, I personally sought out books for my kids where they could see themselves; something that I didn’t have growing up despite being a bookworm who read every single biography and fiction chapter book in my Southern California elementary school library.